 - Manual focus

-- Zoom out the lens to the shortest focal length (24mm or less)
+- Zoom out the lens to the shortest focal length, or widest angle of view (24mm or less)

 - Shutter speed 10 seconds (this is a starting point, you will adjust shutter speed while shooting depending on how bright and active auroras are)